LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ### _Port Nyanzaru:_

 # Syndra Silvane
-SIN-draw sil-VAIN is a Tethyrian human mage and **the party's employer and patron**.
+SIN-draw sil-VAIN is a [Tethyrian](https://forgottenrealms.fandom.com/wiki/Tethyrian) mage and **the party's employer and patron**.
 She's a trusted friend and mentor who has contracted the **Death Curse**; the disease is now so severe that Syndra can barely walk, and only slowly and with a cane.
+She has taken to wearing a silver mask and hood to hide the progression of the Death Curse.

 Syndra has brought the party to Port Nyanzaru in order to locate the source of the Death Curse, an artifact known as the Soulmonger, somewhere deep in the jungles of Chult.
 In Port Nyanzaru, Syndra is staying in the merchants' ward as a guest of the merchant prince and wizard Wakanga O'tamu.

 # The Merchant Princes
 ![The Merchant Princes](images/merchant_princes.jpg)